serundeputy/sites/blog/posts/2020-12-03-symfony-with-lando.md

 ## Setting up the Database

-You can get credentials for a Lando environment by running `lando info`.
+You can get database credentials for a Lando environment by running `lando info`.

 In our case, the credentials are as follows:
 ```